 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for The Amex EveryDay® Credit Card from American Express and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
+Offers for the American Express® Gold Card, The Amex EveryDay® Preferred Credit Card from American Express, Chase Freedom®, Hilton Honors American Express Surpass® Card, Chase Freedom Unlimited®, Blue Cash Everyday® Card from American Express, The Amex EveryDay® Credit Card from American Express and Blue Cash Preferred® Card from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 Swipe the right card at the supermarket and you can earn big rewards for grocery purchases.

 Whether you’re shopping for one or feeding the whole family, most of us head to the shops every week to purchase groceries, and points and miles fans can earn a ton of extra rewards by swiping the right card at the checkout.
 Groceries are one of life’s essential expenses and provide an excellent opportunity to bag additional points or cash back.

 Below, we’ve put together the best credit cards for grocery purchases to help boost your rewards earnings on one of life’s fundamental needs, Food.

 - 4X Membership Rewards® points when you dine at restaurants worldwide.

 - 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X)

 - 3X Membership Rewards® points on flights booked directly with airlines or on amextravel.com